Bob Geldof: Freedom of Dublin, Easter Rising and Aung San Suu Kyi comments

+Brexit

+Geldof opposed Brexit, the withdrawal of the United Kingdom from the European Union, and repudiated it as "an expression of English nationalism", describing it as a serious mistake and predicting it would be a "disaster" for both Britain and Ireland.
+He criticised the British government under Prime Minister Theresa May as "incapable and inept".
+He contrasted its handling of the issue with what he saw as the patient and pragmatic approach of the Irish government, emphasising that in Ireland "we know where [nationalism] leads to".
+While arguing against Brexit, he acknowledged the broader debate over Europe’s future and argued that the European Union itself needed restructuring from top to bottom.

-Geldof was a vocal supporter of the unsuccessful campaign for the UK to vote "Remain" in the 2016 referendum on the UK's membership of the European Union.
-Shortly before the vote, in what was described as the "most surreal day in British politics ever", Geldof led a flotilla on the River Thames to attack an opposition flotilla led by Eurosceptic politician Nigel Farage.
+Shortly before the Brexit referendum on 23 June 2016, in what was described as the "most surreal day in British politics ever", Geldof led a flotilla on the River Thames to attack an opposition flotilla led by Eurosceptic politician Nigel Farage.
 Later that year, Geldof campaigned for the Liberal Democrat candidate Sarah Olney at the Richmond Park by-election.
 He described Brexit as "the greatest act of national self-harm" in British history and vowed to "undermine" Theresa May every step of the way.
 He said the EU was "a mess" but warned Britain's young people had their futures "taken from them" as a result of the referendum.

+Anti-authoritarianism

+Geldof has criticised authoritarian leaders around the world.
+In 2016, he denounced Putin, Erdogan, Xi Jinping and Donald Trump as "thugs", adding in 2020 that "Putin is a weak man, a gangster.
+Xi Jinping is a repressive dictator.
+Erdogan is a religious fantasist, Trump is a vulgar fool".

 Fathers' rights

-From January 2002 until sometime in 2005, Geldof listened very closely to Father's Rights campaigners, and it was reported that he had sacks of mail arriving at his door on a daily basis from fathers who were unhappy with the British family courts.
+From January 2002 until sometime in 2005, Geldof listened very closely to Father's Rights campaigners; it was reported that he had sacks of mail arriving at his door on a daily basis from fathers who were unhappy with the British family courts.
 He said, "I am heartbroken.
 I just cannot believe what happens to people, what is done to them in the name of the law.
 You only have to open your eyes to see what I call the 'Sad Dads on Sundays Syndrome'".
-He has also called for The Children Act to be repealed and his latest statement to Father's Rights campaigners was, "It's not in my nature to shut up".
+He has also called for the Children Act to be repealed and his latest statement to Father's Rights campaigners was, "It's not in my nature to shut up".